-- Play our part in helping to deliver local targets on climate change. - Implement adopted planning policies that require new development to mitigate and adapt to climate change through sustainable design and the inclusion of renewable energy within development sites. - Allow the development of wind, solar and other renewable energy development in suitable locations and at an appropriate scale in accordance with planning policies and guidance. - Achieve significant reductions of greenhouse gas emissions from the Council's operations through energy conservation, greater use of renewable energy and sustainable transport, reducing the consumption of resources and minimising the environmental impact of procurement of goods and services. - Ensure that the Council's policies and actions are consistent with sustainable development. - Develop plans with our partners and local community to progressively address the causes and impacts of climate change. - Empower and encourage sustainable communities by committing support and where possible, resources to community-led initiatives. - Work with partners in tackling climate change, encouraging our partners to commit to positive action. - The Council has a number of Policy Development Groups that will all work to monitor and review the Climate Change Action Plan.
+- Play our part in helping to deliver local targets on climate change. - Implement adopted planning policies that require new development to mitigate and adapt to climate change through sustainable. - Allow renewable energy development in suitable locations and at an appropriate scale in accordance with planning policies and guidance. - Achieve significant reductions of greenhouse gas emissions from the Council's operations through energy conservation, greater use of renewable energy and sustainable transport, reducing the consumption of resources and minimising the environmental impact of procurement of goods and services. - Ensure that the Council's policies and actions are consistent with sustainable development.

+- Develop plans with our partners and local community to progressively address the causes and impacts of climate change. - Empower and encourage sustainable communities by committing support and where possible, resources to community-led initiatives. - Work with partners in tackling climate change, encouraging our partners to commit to positive action. - The Council has a number of Policy Development Groups that will all work to monitor and review the Climate Change Action Plan.
 It has been shown which PDG is responsible for monitoring which category of this strategy and recommendation to the Council's Cabinet for approval.